weng271190436/kubefleet-website/content/en/docs/troubleshooting/PlacementOverridden.md

     name: secret-reader
     version: v1
 ```
-The CRP attempted to override a propagated resource utilizing an applicable `ClusterResourceOverrideSnapshot`.
-However, as the `ClusterResourcePlacementOverridden` condition remains false, looking at the placement status for the cluster
-where the condition `Overridden` failed will offer insights into the exact cause of the failure.

-In this situation, the message indicates that the override failed because the path `/metadata/labels/new-label` and its corresponding value are missing.
-Based on the previous example of the cluster role `secret-reader`, you can see that the path `/metadata/labels/` doesn't exist.
-This means that `labels` doesn't exist.
-Therefore, a new label can't be added.
+The placement attempted to apply override rules but `Overridden` is `False`; inspecting the per-cluster `Overridden` condition message pinpoints the failing JSON patch.

+The message shows the patch path `/metadata/labels/new-label` is invalid because `labels` does not yet exist.
+Creating the parent map first (or patching `/metadata/labels`) resolves the issue.

 ### Resolution
-To successfully override the cluster role `secret-reader`, correct the path and value in `ClusterResourceOverride`, as shown in the following code:
+Correct the JSON patch to create the labels map before adding keys:
 ```
 jsonPatchOverrides:
   - op: add